 Eligibility: Students must be eligible to participate in the international program at the time of travel.
-Students must be enrolled in School of Health Professions' courses the semester of travel.
-Eligibility requirements include, but are not limited to, the student's professional conduct and academic standing.
-If a student has failed a course in the semester immediately prior to travel; is failing a course during the semester of travel; or is on probation for any reason, the student will not be allowed to travel as a part of the TTUHSC team.
+Contact the School of Health Professions Office of Admissions and Student Affairs for eligibility requirements.
 If a student has received a Complaint of Misconduct and the complaint has not been resolved prior to the travel date, the student is not eligible to participate in that specific trip.
 Each student shall verify eligibility requirements with the Program Director and Office of Global Health prior to participation.

-Cancellation/Refunds: TTUHSC and the School of Health Professions are not responsible for reimbursement for financial losses as a result of a student cancelling travel or losing eligibility to participate in the international program.
+Cancellation/Refunds: TTUHSC and the School of Health Professions are not responsible for reimbursement for financial losses as a result of a student canceling travel or losing eligibility to participate in the international program.
 These financial losses may include but are not limited to airline fares, payment to country host, or any other expenses incurred for student international travel.